Targeted study support

 The support is planned and designed in consultation with you as a student.
 It is based on your individual needs and aims to facilitate your studies.
 The goal is for all students to have an opportunity to study on equal terms.

 As the need for support is always different, the process can be different.
 But in general, the five steps below apply.
 If you have any questions, please contact the faculty coordinator for equal terms.

 In order to receive targeted support measures, you must first submit an application to Nais.
 Make sure you have a certificate of long-term disability from a doctor, psychologist, speech therapist or equivalent before you apply.

-Your certificate in Nais is valid for one year, after which you may need to update it.
+Your Nais certificate is valid for one year, after which you may need to update it.

-Before you can be granted certain support, you will receive an email asking you to book an appointment with one of the University's central coordinators for study support.
+Before you can be granted targeted support, you will receive an email asking you to schedule an appointment with one of the University's central coordinators for study support.
 You will not receive the email until you have submitted your application in Nais.
 Keep an eye on your spam folder in case the email ends up there!

-At the start of the semester, there may be a waiting period to book an appointment with the coordinators and to get approved for support.
+Keep in mind that at the start of the semester there may be a waiting period to book an appointment with the coordinators and to get approved for support.